Also known as: Mull | Pot | Dope | Weed | Gunja | Marijuana |Synthetic Cannabis | Kronic | Spice | Incense

 Regular cannabis use can increase the risk of respiratory disorders such as asthma, bronchitis, pneumonia, respiratory tract infections, emphysema and lung cancer.

-Reports from the National Cannabis Prevention and Information Centre (NCPIC) suggest that that there is concern around smoking cannabis compared to smoking tobacco which is due to cannabis being generally smoked with a prolonged and deeper inhalation than tobacco.
+Reports from Cannabis Information and Support suggest that that there is concern around smoking cannabis compared to smoking tobacco which is due to cannabis being generally smoked with a prolonged and deeper inhalation than tobacco.
 People also tend to smoke cannabis with a shorter butt length and at a higher combustion temperature.
 This results in approximately a five times greater carboxyhaemoglobin concentration, a threefold greater amount of tar inhaled and retention of a third more tar in the respiratory tract.

 Cannabis, pregnancy and breastfeeding